zqfang/GSEApy/README.rst

 Installation
 ------------

-| Install gseapy package from bioconda or pypi.
+| Install gseapy package from bioconda or pip.
-| For

 .. code:: shell